huawei-noah/SMARTS/ultra/competition/README.md

   - Click "Create Competition"
   - Upload the compressed competition bundle

 **NOTE:** Most aspects of the competition can then be edited on the CodaLab website.
-Noteable parts of the competition that cannot be edited once the competition bundle is uploaded include the number phases, and the number of leaderboard columns.
+Notable parts of the competition that cannot be edited once the competition bundle is uploaded include the number phases, and the number of leaderboard columns.

 ## Uploading the Starting Kit